-- Missed Visit Efforts Parent/Child (Quarterly): This quarterly review determines whether cases are in compliance for parent-child visits, and whether cases meet the acceptable effort threshold for a missed visit.
+- audit results to all supervisors to share with their teams and is available to attend team meetings. - o Missed Visit Efforts Parent/Child (Quarterly): This quarterly review determines whether cases are in compliance for parent-child visits, and whether cases meet the acceptable effort threshold for a missed visit.
 The missed visit efforts audit helps to determine compliance with parent-child visits.
 The data for parent-child visits ranged from 78 percent to 88 percent in FY 2019 and from 74 percent to 76 percent in FY 2020 (through February 2020).
-The same efforts that are occurring for parent-social worker visits are also occurring for parent-child visits. - Four+ Audit: The monthly audit applies to all CPS investigation referrals with a history of four or more documented reports (Four+ Eligibility) to determine whether supervisors have conducted timely and appropriate consults with their direct reports. - ▶ Executive Office of the Mayor (EOM) CPS Report: This monthly report, developed on behalf of the Entry Services' deputy director, summarizes the monthly results for CPS referrals and investigation outcomes.
-The report tracks any changes and identifies trends. - Youth Transition Plan (YTP) Review: This bi-annual review examines a year's worth of YTPs for all youth who age out of the foster care system or who will have their case closed prior to their 21st birthday.
+The same efforts that are occurring for parent-social worker visits are also occurring for parent-child visits. - o Four+ Audit: The monthly audit applies to all CPS investigation referrals with a history of four or more documented reports (Four+ Eligibility) to determine whether supervisors have conducted timely and appropriate consults with their direct reports. - Executive Office of the Mayor (EOM) CPS Report: This monthly report, developed on behalf of the Entry Services' deputy director, summarizes the monthly results for CPS referrals and investigation outcomes.
+The report tracks any changes and identifies trends. - o Youth Transition Plan (YTP) Review: This bi-annual review examines a year's worth of YTPs for all youth who age out of the foster care system or who will have their case closed prior to their 21st birthday.
 The purpose of the YTP review is to determine whether the youth completed transition planning in accordance with CFSA policy and the LaShawn Exit and Sustainability standards.
 The review also examines whether that planning was customized to support the youth's individual needs for growth and development, including connections to the appropriate services and resources.
 The last review, which occurred in FY 2019, revealed that 91 percent of eligible youth had a YTP customized to support their individual needs for development.
-The next review is scheduled to be held in July 2020. - ▶ Permanency Tracker Dashboards: PAQIA works with the District's Office of the Chief Technology Officer and CFSA's Child Information Systems Administration to develop a Permanency Tracker dashboard, utilizing MicroStrategy93 business intelligence software that will track progress toward each positive permanency goal (reunification, guardianship and adoption).
+The next review is scheduled to be held in July 2020. - o Permanency Tracker Dashboards: PAQIA works with the District's Office of the Chief Technology Officer and CFSA's Child Information Systems Administration to develop a Permanency Tracker dashboard, utilizing MicroStrategy109 business intelligence software that will track progress toward each positive permanency goal (reunification, guardianship and adoption).
 The dashboards should permit the identification and alleviation of systematic or other barriers towards progressing towards timely permanency.
 In FY 2020, CFSA, with technical assistance support from Chapin Hall, will help determine a measurement framework and how to best make meaning from the dashboard in a systemic manner.